Can't Beat The Real Thing

 On 25th February a Hamas suicide bomber kills himself and 24 passengers on a bus in Jerusalem.

-On 28th February it is announced that Diana, Princess of Wales has agreed to divorce Prince Charles.
+On 28th February it is announced that Princess Diana has agreed to divorce Prince Charles.

 |